midstreeeam/sso-page/index.md

 We support search for **English** and **Chinese**, but not other languages (such as C++) now.

-**NOTICE**: *One distinct feature of SSO compared to Google is that **we don't support natural language input queries** (for example, "how to set up DKU vpn?").
+**P.S.**: *One distinct feature of SSO compared to Google is that **we don't support natural language input queries** (for example, "how to set up DKU vpn?").
 Instead, it is more effective to search for a single term like "VPN".
 This approach is directly tied to our underlying algorithm, which isn't optimized for natural language processing.
 For a detailed explanation, please refer to our [Retrieval Engine](./docs/Retrieval.html) section.*

+**P.P.S.**: Despite our focus on the DKU content, the search engine **will not retrieve exclusive content only accessible with DKU accounts**, such as course information from DKU Hub.
+All results of the search engine is public accessible by everyone on the Internet.

 ## Unveiling the SSO Mechanism